 Bachelor's and master's degree regalia are available for purchase at Bear Faire or thereafter at the Baylor Bookstore.
-Bachelor's degree regalia includes a cap, gown, and tassel.
-A stole of appreciation is available and is stricly optional for the student to wear.
+Bachelor's degree regalia includes a gown, a mortarboard and tassel.
+A stole of appreciation is stricly optional for the student to wear and present as a sign of appprecation to someone of his or her choosing.

-Master's degree regalia includes a cap, gown, tassel, and hood.
+Master's degree regalia includes a gown, mortarboard and tassel, and hood.
 Master's students graduating with dual degrees may wear only one hood.

 Bachelor's regalia is priced at $50 plus tax.
 Master's regalia is priced at $102 plus tax.